isomerpages/gb-assist/pages/solutionrepo/solution1223.md

 ---
-title: VRcollab LITE - LICENSE ONLY
+title: CSG - Autodesk AEC Collection - Single User Annual Subscription
 permalink: /productivity-solutions-grant/solutionrepo/solution1223
 ---

 #### Description

-VRcollab is a next generation VDC software solution for the construction industry which provides BIM interrogation, Stakeholder collaboration and use of Virtual Reality in BIM coordination sessions.
-BIM interrogation capabilities includes Full BIM Meta Data Inspection and Precise Model Measurements.
-The software also allows the users to annotate and comment directly on VR models for the purpose of issue creation, tracking, and coordination reporting.
+The AEC Collection provides BIM and CAD software, including Revit, Civil 3D, and AutoCAD, enabling designers, engineers, and contractors to efficiently deliver high quality building and infrastructure projects.
+With the AEC Collection, teams can create in new ways, explore what's possible, and build with confidence.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_VRCollab_20200118_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CSG_20200236_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria